Table of Contents:

 We have not seen the digester pH getting too high due to the PONDUS system.
 The PONDUS reactors raise the pH to 10-11.
 With the release of volatile fatty acids (VFAs) in the hydrolysis process, the pH returns to approximately 7 in the PONDUS reactor's outflow.

-For more details on how a PONDUS system works, please see our web page, What is PONDUS Thermal Hydrolysis Process.
+For more details on how a PONDUS system works, please see our web page, Reduce Sludge Volume: PONDUS Thermal Hydrolysis Process (THP).

 Related from a TPO Mag interview with Gerhard Forstner on how the PONDUS hydrolysis works: "We first thicken the waste activated sludge to 6 to 10 percent solids.
 We then dose that with about 1,500 parts per million of 50 percent caustic soda.
 Next, we mix one part of that fresh sludge with two parts of hydrolyzed sludge recycled from the PONDUS reactor.
 That reduces the viscosity by 80 to 90 percent.
 This material passes through a heat exchanger and enters the reactor."